There are numerous other photographers taking boring shots...

 Can you recommend a MUA?

-Here is a list of Make-Up Artists/Hair Stylists I worked with.
+Here is an (incomplete) list of Make-Up Artists/Hair Stylists I worked with.
 I fully recommend every one of them.
 Please contact them to find out about rates or possible TFP gigs.

 Barefoot in Snow?